0xCompute/rubidity/README.md

 - [**rubidity-simulacrum**](rubidity-simulacrum) - run (dumb) blockchain contracts in rubidity (with 100%-solidity compatible data types & abis) on an ethereum simulacrum in your own home for fun & profit (for free)

+- [**redpaper/**] - Yes, you can. it's just ruby.
+Run the sample contracts from the [Red Paper](https://github.com/s6ruby/redpaper) with rubidity and simulacrum!

+For some ongoing (or historic) rubidity discussions & comments from the discord (chat server), see the [Changelong  - Good Morning](CHANGELOG.md).

 ## Bonus - More Blockchain (Crypto) Tools, Libraries & Scripts In Ruby